-This blog is by and for Christian Meditators who are interested in exploring the Rule of St. Benedict.
-It has been created by the Meditatio House community of The World Community for Christian Meditation (WCCM).
-Meditatio House is a contemplative house and outreach of The WCCM.
-It is located in London, England.
+This site is by Christian meditators interested in exploring the Rule of St. Benedict.
+It was created by the Meditatio House community of the World Community for Christian Meditation (WCCM).
+Meditatio House was a contemplative house and outreach of the WCCM, located in London, England.

-Anyone new to, or interested in, Christian Meditation are warmly welcomed to read and be a part of this blog.
+Anyone new to, or interested in, Christian Meditation are warmly welcomed to read and be a part of this site.
 Please comment in a way that is respectful.

 All who are drawn to the Benedictine spirit, and all who practice Christianity in this spirit, are also warmly welcomed.

-Meditatio House uses the Rule of St. Benedict as a guide for its community life.
-The house is also a place where meditators exploring Benedictine oblation to The WCCM can come and experience Christian community and communal meditation.
+Meditatio House used the Rule of St. Benedict as a guide for its communal life.
+The house was also a place where meditators exploring Benedictine oblation to the WCCM could come and experience Christian community and communal meditation.

 Benedict was troubled by the social and spiritual effects of the implosion of the Roman Empire in his time.
 In response he left his studies and life in Rome, leaving for the seclusion of Subiaco (southeast of Rome).
 In time he was discovered by others and asked by them to guide them.
 After some time (and, according to legend, an attempt on his life by ‘lukewarm’ monks), Benedict moved to Monte Cassino.
 The monastery he founded at Monte Cassino is still in use today.
 Legend has it that he founded twelve monasteries during his lifetime.
 His Rule (guide) was an attempt to formalise a way of life for these monasteries, a life of compassion and discipline – a school of love.

 Andrew if no is translating these to Spanish, could I?

 Hi Mary…feel free.
 Thanks for taking the time to do it..